awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 "Principal": { "AWS": "123456789012" }
 ```

-You can also specify more than one AWS account as a principal using an array, with any combination of the methods that we previously mentioned\.
+You can also specify more than one AWS account, \(or [canonical user ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId)\) as a principal using an array, with any combination of the methods that we previously mentioned\.

 ```
 "Principal": {